Multi-Fidelity Bayesian Optimization with Unreliable Information Sources: EXPERIMENTAL RESULTS

 We evaluate rMFBO on a benchmark of synthetic functions widely used in multi-fidelity studies.
-Our proposed method is used to make three state-of-the-art MFBO algorithms robust: Maximum Entropy Search (MF-MES)~\citep{takeno2020multi}, General-purpose Information-Based Bayesian OptimisatioN (GIBBON)~\citep{moss21gibbon} and Knowledge Gradient (MFKG)~\citep{poloczek2017multi}, the latter being benchmarked only on low-dimensional problems.
-The experiments are run within the BoTorch framework~\citep{balandat2020botorch}.
+Our proposed method is used to make three state-of-the-art MFBO algorithms robust: Maximum Entropy Search (MF-MES)~\citep{takeno2020multi}, General-purpose Information-Based Bayesian OptimisatioN (MF-GIBBON)~\citep{moss21gibbon} and Knowledge Gradient (MF-KG)~\citep{poloczek2017multi}, the latter being benchmarked only on low-dimensional problems.
+All experiments are run within the BoTorch framework~\citep{balandat2020botorch}.
 The probabilistic surrogate model uses the downsampling kernel from \citet{wu2019practical}: $k((\x,\ell),(\x',\ell')) = k_{\text{input}}(\x, \x') \times k_{\text{IS}}(\ell,\ell')$, where $k_{\text{input}}(\cdot,\cdot)$ is the RBF kernel, and $k_{\text{IS}}(\ell,\ell') := c + (1-\ell)^{1+\delta}(1-\ell')^{1+\delta}$.
-Here, $l \in [0,1]$ represents the degree of fidelity of the IS, $l=1$ referring to the target function, often denoted $m$.
-The hyperparameters $c$ and $\delta$ are estimated marginal likelihood maximization, similarly as those of $k_{\text{input}}$.
-Each test function is rescaled between $[0, 1]$.
-Analytical forms can be found in Appendix~\ref{sec:testfunctions}.
-The initial dataset consists of $5d$ evaluations of the primary IS and $4d$ for each auxiliary IS.
-For the remainder of the section and until the ablation study, we set rMFBO hyperparameters to $c_1=c_2=0.1$.
-For each experiment, we report the average and standard deviation of the simple regrets computed over 20 repetitions with different initializations.
+Here, $l \in [0,1]$ represents the degree of fidelity of the IS, $l=1$ corresponding to the target function, often denoted $m$.
+The hyperparameters $c$ and $\delta$ are estimated by maximum marginal likelihood, similarly as those of $k_{\text{input}}$.
+Results using alternative probabilistic surrogates can be found in Supplementary~\ref{supp_mf-kernels}.
+Each test function is rescaled in $[0, 1]$.
+Analytical forms can be found in Supplementary~\ref{sec:testfunctions}, together with 2D plots when applicable.
+For all experiments, the initial dataset consists of $5d$ evaluations of the primary IS and $4d$ evaluations of each auxiliary IS.
+For the remainder of the section, except in the dedicated ablation study, we set rMFBO hyperparameters to $c_1=c_2=0.1$.
+The latter corresponds to about $15\%$ of the maximum information gain.
+For more information on choosing $c_2$, see Supplementary \ref{supp_c2}.
+For each experiment, we report the average and standard deviation of the simple regret computed over 100 repetitions with different initializations.
+Results displaying the inference regret instead can be found in Figure~\ref{fig:infregret} in the Supplementary.
+Source code reproducing the experiments is available at \url{https://github.com/AaltoPML/rMFBO}.